chenxiG/BI-MMGAN/README.md

-# MMGAT
+# BI-MMGAN
-This is an official implementation code for MMGAT.
+This is an official implementation code for BI-MMGAN.